NovaSkyrim/Canapy_Tools/README.md

 ### Basic Experiments

+@TODO: put filenames at the beginning of all files

 "Basic" refers to training the model on all available data for optimal performance across multiple seeds to evaluate its reliability:

 - **BASIC_Training_Annotation.py**: This script trains models and annotates a dataset across several seeds within a working directory.